polterguy/polterguy.github.io/index.md

 Magic will read meta data from your database, and use this meta data to generate Hyperlambda backend HTTP REST endpoints for you, 100% automatically.
 Then it will use meta data from your backend to generate a complete Angular frontend.
 The end result, is that you're done with your web app, before you had to create a single line of code yourself.
+Magic is 100% Open Source and free of charge to use.

 Contact me at [thomas@servergardens.com](mailto:thomas@servergardens.com)